U.S. Route 41 Alternate (Tennessee–Kentucky): Route description

+Monteagle to Shelbyville

-U.S. 41A begins in Monteagle, and runs along the Marion-Grundy County line on its way to the Interstate 24 Exit 134 interchange.
+U.S. 41A begins in Monteagle, and runs along the Marion–Grundy County line on its way to the Interstate 24 Exit 134 interchange.
 US 41A follows a westward path into Franklin County, connecting I-24 to Sewanee, Cowan, and Winchester.
 At Winchester, US 41A turns northwestward, bypassing Tims Ford Lake, Woods Reservoir, and Arnold Engineering Development Center before entering Coffee County and the city of Tullahoma.
 It has a brief concurrency with SR 55 before continuing northwest.
-US 41A then traverses northeastern Moore County before entering Bedford County.
+US 41A then traverses northeastern Moore County before entering Bedford County and heading for Shelbyville.

+Shelbyville to Nashville

-From Shelbyville, US 41A continues northwest into the southwestern portion of Rutherford County.
+From Shelbyville, US 41A continues northwest into the southwestern portion of Rutherford County and the city of Eagleville.
 Further north, it then enters eastern Williamson County, where it begins a concurrency with US 31A that lasts from just south of Triune near the I-840 Exit 42 interchange, through Nolensville, and into Davidson County and the Metro Nashville area.

+Nashville to Pleasant View

 In downtown Nashville, US 31A ends, while US 41A continues and begins a brief concurrency with US 31, US 41, US 431, and SR 6 on Eighth Avenue.
 US 41A leaves the concurrency off James Robertson Parkway near the Nashville Farmer's Market, but then begins a concurrency with unsigned SR 12.
 US 41A/SR 12 follows Rosa L. Parks Boulevard through the Exit 85 interchange of I-65.
 After crossing the Cumberland River via the Hydes Ferry Bridge, SR 12 leaves the concurrency in the Bordeaux neighborhood.
 US 41A's continuation after that marks the eastern terminus of SR 112 as US 41A continues north, and then west-northwest into Cheatham and Robertson Counties, following the boundary between the two counties, and crossing it four times, intersecting SR 49 at Pleasant View before the third and fourth times.